apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ### Embedding a spreadsheet
 This example produces a PDF/A file with an embeded spreadsheet.
 The LaTeX file for this example is `ex_xlsx.tex`, in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents)).

-We must specify `mimetype=application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` in the command `\embedfilesetup`.
 Here is the LaTeX source code:
 ```tex
 \DocumentMetadata{
     pdfversion=1.7,